 - Develop a plan to minimize the identified threats.

 In practice, there are four types of consequences that impact the budget, time, quality of the product, or its operation.
 Planning response methods is a regulated procedure for developing a threat minimization plan.

 Generally, there are four main methods of responding to risks, in the PMBOK Guide:

 - Complete elimination of sources of risk is the most active response method.
 It is not always possible to apply.
 It is allowed when it is possible to eliminate the source of risk: for example, if the source of risk is associated with the absence of any information.

 - Reduced probability and reduced risk is the second active way to respond.
-The types of risks for which this method is applied must be fully controlled.
+The types of risks to which this method is applied must be fully controlled.
 These are usually external risks.